dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Situation Statement

-A Situation Statement is a clear and concise description of a problem or opportunity, often including the impact, root cause, and other contextual factors.
-In business analysis, a situation statement is generally part of the problem definition and helps guide the direction of the analysis.
+A Situation Statement is a clear and concise description of a problem or issue that needs to be addressed.
+It usually ==outlines the current state, the desired future state, and any gaps or barriers between them==.
+In business analysis, a well-crafted Situation Statement serves as a foundational element to guide the requirements gathering process and subsequent solution development.
+It aids in aligning stakeholders by providing a shared understanding of the problem or opportunity at hand.

 ### Speedboat

 Speedboat is an innovation game used to identify obstacles and hindrances that prevent a team or organization from reaching its objectives.
-In business analysis, this technique helps in gathering negative feedback in a constructive way, which is critical for requirements elicitation and process improvement.
+In business analysis, this technique helps in ==gathering negative feedback in a constructive way==, which is critical for requirements elicitation and process improvement.

 ### Spider Web

-A Spider Web diagram is a visual tool used to represent complex relationships in a centralized, web-like design.
-In business analysis, it is commonly used to show the connections between different aspects or variables affecting a problem or system.
+In the context of business analysis, a Spider Web diagram is often used as a visual tool to evaluate multiple aspects of a project, product, or process against set criteria.
+It provides a way to represent multi-dimensional data in a two-dimensional plot, where each axis represents a different dimension or attribute.
+The spider web shape is formed by plotting points for each attribute and connecting them, allowing for easy visualization of areas of strength and weakness.
+This tool can be particularly useful for gap analysis, portfolio management, and stakeholder decision-making.

 ### Sponsor